KDScheuer/Tally/ReadMe.md

 }
 ```

-If you expose `/push` publicly, consider rate-limiting at the proxy layer. `/metrics` is intentionally unauthenticated so Prometheus can scrape it without additional config — if your Prometheus is on the same internal network as Tally, external exposure of `/metrics` is unnecessary.
+If you expose `/push` publicly, consider rate-limiting at the proxy layer. `/metrics` is unauthenticated so Prometheus can scrape it without extra config.
+If your Prometheus is on the same internal network as Tally, there's no reason to expose `/metrics` externally.

 ---